 Tips for Traveling to Ireland for the First Time – According to a Local

 The more I venture around the world, the more questions I am asked about Ireland.
 Ironic isn’t it?
 But…If I am being honest, I don’t mind it all too much.
 In fact, I really love talking about my home country.
 We as a nation hold our heads up high, we take pride in welcoming our visitors with open arms and are more than happy to show them around.
-We are determined for international travellers to experience the true Ireland, with all its craic and mighty.
-And…today is no different, I want to create the ultimate Irish guide, answer all your questions and provide you with insider tips for traveling to Ireland for the first time.
+We are determined for international travellers to experience true Ireland, with all its craic and mighty.
+And…today is no different, I want to create the ultimate Irish guide, answer all your questions and provide you with an insider guide to the top Ireland Travel Tips!

 - The People, The Culture & The Craic